Society-Against-Mass-Entropy/coinbase_position_builder_bot/README.md

 6. Connect a bank account and transfer in some money (you will need to make sure you keep your USD balance fed with enough runway to keep buying during a bear market)
 7. Create API Key, and secret on Coinbase: https://www.coinbase.com/settings/api

+- note: api key will not work for 48 hours
 - must have `view`+`trade` permissions
 - there is no need to allow `transfers` (this script does not move money to/from your bank account)
-- recommended to limit the API keys to IP address whitelists
+- recommended to limit the API keys to IP address restriction list

-8. Add the key, pass, and secret to your environment via environmental variables, or add them to the `./api.key.js` file (BUT DO NOT COMMIT THIS FILE TO GIT OR PUBLISH ONLINE)
+8. Add the key and secret to your environment via environmental variables, or add them to the `./api.key.js` file (BUT DO NOT COMMIT THIS FILE TO GIT OR PUBLISH ONLINE)
 9. Test all the configs in dry run mode at 1 minute intervals:

 ```